Ghee can be used as a substitute for butter, and many people think that ghee might be a more healthful alternative for using in cooking.

 Ghee is another form of butter, and the nutritional profile and fat content of the two are similar.
 However, ghee may be better for people who are sensitive to lactose and casein because it contains less of both.

-Neither ghee nor butter is unhealthful when eaten in moderation, and a person can include both foods in a varied and balanced diet.
+While ghee and butter should be limited, a person can occasionally include both foods in a varied and balanced diet.